littlebizzy/slickstack/readme.md

 **Can I use your technical SEO features on non-SlickStack sites?**

 Yes, you can.
 If you or your client has a WordPress website on a web host somewhere and can't move it to a SlickStack server for the time being, you can still make use of all our `mu-plugins` (micro plugins) that are included in SlickStack by simply installing them one-by-one.
 Or you can install "less" plugins by installing the "parent" plugins instead, such as Speed Demon, SEO Genius, Security Guard.

+**What version of WordPress does SlickStack install?**

+Generally it installs the latest (current) version of WordPress, as long its not a major version.
+In other words, since our goal is stability and security, SlickStack will always bundle the most recent "minor" version of WordPress.
+So if the latest release of WordPress over at WordPress.org is currently 5.2.0 then SlickStack will usually wait to bundle version 5.2.1 because these minor versions (as per semantic versioning standards) means that several bugs and patches have now been fixed.
+So in this scenario if 5.2.1 is not yet available, then SlickStack will install 5.1.1 because its the latest stable "minor" patched release.

 **Why do you use OpenSSL instead of Let's Encrypt?**